Flood Strengthens Libya's National Fabric, Volunteers Say

 Libya 'unites us'

+Since a 2011 NATO-backed revolt toppled longtime leader Muammar Qadhafi, Libya has seen more than a decade of stop-start conflict.

-The country is now divided between an internationally-recognised administration in Tripoli in the west and another in the east.
+It is now divided between an internationally-recognised administration in Tripoli in the west and another in the east, whose forces launched a failed assault on the capital which ended in a 2020 ceasefire.

 Despite Libya's political split, Kamour said he received the requests of stricken residents from charities based in the east, and has stepped up production in response.